DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_qspacesampling.rst

   It is related with P-C-M by discretizing the continuous sphere using many points.

-Note that considering the diffusion signal is antipodal symmetric, the antipodal symmetric samples have the same role.
+..
+Note:: Considering the diffusion signal is antipodal symmetric, the antipodal symmetric samples have the same role.
    Thus when we talk about :math:`K` points in a sphere, we actually have :math:`2K` samples by adding the antipodal symmetric samples.

 Methods